freeCodeCamp/guide/src/pages/network-engineering/osi-layers/index.md

 #### **2. Layer 2 - Data Link Layer**

 The data link layer provides error-free transfer of data frames from one node to another over the physical layer, allowing layers above it to assume virtually error-free transmission over the link.
-To do this, the data link layer provides:

-* _**Link establishment and termination:**_ establishes and terminates the logical link between two nodes.
-* _**Frame traffic control:**_ tells the transmitting node to "back-off" when no frame buffers are available.
-* _**Frame sequencing:**_ transmits/receives frames sequentially.
-* _**Frame acknowledgment:**_ provides/expects frame acknowledgments.
-Detects and recovers from errors that occur in the physical layer by retransmitting non-acknowledged frames and handling duplicate frame receipt.
-* _**Frame delimiting:**_ creates and recognizes frame boundaries.
-* _**Frame error checking:**_ checks received frames for integrity.
-* _**Media access management:**_ determines when the node has the right to use the physical medium.

 #### **3. Layer 3 - Network Layer**

-The network layer controls the operation of the subnet, deciding which physical path the data should take based on network conditions, priority of service, and other factors.
-It provides:
+The network layer controls the operation of the sub-network (subnet), deciding which physical path the data should take based on network conditions, priority of service, and other factors.

-* _**Routing:**_ routes frames among networks.
-* _**Subnet traffic control:**_ routers (network layer intermediate systems) can instruct a sending station to "throttle back" its frame transmission when the router's buffer fills up.
-* _**Frame fragmentation:**_ if it determines that a downstream router's maximum transmission unit (MTU) size is less than the frame size, a router can fragment a frame for transmission and re-assembly at the destination station.
-Logical-physical address mapping: translates logical addresses, or names, into physical addresses.
-* _**Subnet usage accounting:**_ has accounting functions to keep track of frames forwarded by subnet intermediate systems, to produce billing information.

 #### **4. Layer 4 - Transport Layer**

 The transport layer ensures that messages are delivered error-free, in sequence, and with no losses or duplications.
 It relieves the higher layer protocols from any concern with the transfer of data between them and their peers.
-The transport layer provides:

-* _**Message segmentation:**_ accepts a message from the (session) layer above it, splits the message into smaller units and passes the smaller units down to the network layer.
-The transport layer at the destination station reassembles the message.
-* _**Message acknowledgment:**_ provides reliable end-to-end message delivery with acknowledgments.
-* _**Message traffic control:**_ tells the transmitting station to "back-off" when no message buffers are available.
-* _**Session multiplexing:**_ multiplexes several message streams, or sessions onto one logical link and keeps track of which messages belong to which sessions.

 #### **5. Layer 5 - Session Layer**

 The session layer allows session establishment between processes running on different stations.
-It provides the following functionalities:

-* _**Session establishment, maintenance and termination:**_ allows two application processes on different machines to establish, use and terminate a connection, called a session.
-* _**Session support:**_ performs the functions that allow these processes to communicate over the network, performing security, name recognition, logging, and so on.

 #### **6. Layer 6 - Presentation Layer**

 The presentation layer formats the data to be presented to the application layer.
-It can be viewed as the translator for the network.The presentation layer provides:

-* _**Character code translation:**_ for example, ASCII to EBCDIC.
-* _**Data conversion:**_ bit order, CR-CR/LF, integer-floating point, and so on.
-* _**Data compression:**_ reduces the number of bits that need to be transmitted on the network.
-* _**Data encryption:**_ encrypt data for security purposes.
-For example, password encryption.

 #### **Layer 7 - Application Layer**

-The application layer serves as the window for users and application processes to access network services.This layer contains a variety of commonly needed functions, some of which are:
+The application layer serves as the window for users and application processes to access network services.

-* Resource sharing and device redirection
-* Remote file access
-* Remote printer access
-* Inter-process communication